Fort Cavazos hosts Medical Readiness Command, West, Best Medic Competition, 2024

 |0

-This work, Fort Cavazos hosts Medical Readiness Command, West, Best Medic Competition, 2024 [Image 10 of 10], by SPC Josefina Garcia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Cavazos hosts Medical Readiness Command, West, Best Medic Competition, 2024, by SPC Josefina Garcia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.